 Hide-and-peek: Cone trees

 Our paper forest hides treats for a sweet Christmas countdown.
-Click on the link below for complete instructions for this project.
+Click here for complete instructions and a free template for this project.

 Second time around

 To decorate for the holidays, try using old things in new ways.
 Here, beads from a strand of vintage mercury glass were hot-glued to vintage bottlebrush trees nested in mustard pots (teacups work, too).
 Idea by Michigan flea-market aficionado Maria Marcusse.

 To create this Advent calendar, adhere number stickers to shipping tags.
 Use gold straight pins to attach the tags and a selection of ornaments to an artists canvas lined with foam board.
 Idea by Michigan flea-market aficionado Maria Marcusse.